rebekahanne/rebekahanne/README.md

 Hi there 👋!

 I am an Economics Ph.D. student at MIT.
-I'm interested in industrial organization, behavioral economics, and macroeconomics.
+I'm interested in industrial organization, behavioral economics, computational economics, and macroeconomics.
 See my some of my research [here](https://rebekahanne.github.io/publication/).
+Before MIT, I studied economics, mathematics, computer science, and African Studies at UW-Madison.

 <!--
 **rebekahanne/rebekahanne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.